JS9 supports two styles of menubar: the default classic style

 You also can display user-defined menus by setting the JS9.globalOpts.userMenuBar to an array of menu options, and then either setting JS9.globalOpts.userMenus to true for all menubars or setting the data-usermenus attribute to "true" for a specific menubar.
 See js9usermenus.js and js9usermenus.css for an example of a user menubar array and associated CSS overrides from the default CSS values in js9.css.
+Note that supermenus support styles and user menus, as shown in the examples below the image displays. |

 A classic menubar displaying all top-level menus: